NBajanca/django-non-profit/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Coverage/78f2889c44324f26a46629cef775a6ed)](https://www.codacy.com/app/NBajanca/django-non-profit?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=NBajanca/django-non-profit&amp;utm_campaign=Badge_Coverage)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/78f2889c44324f26a46629cef775a6ed)](https://www.codacy.com/app/nbajanca_first/django-non-profit?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=NBajanca/django-non-profit&amp;utm_campaign=Badge_Grade)

-This is a web application built with Django that will be used as a management platform for a non-profit.
-It is being developped in [REFOOD CASCAIS CPR](http://www.re-food.org/pt/nucleos/portugal/lisboa/cascais-cpr) and the the first release will be out in December!
+Django non-profit is a web application built with Django that will be used as a management platform for a non-profit.
+It is being developed in [REFOOD CASCAIS CPR](http://www.re-food.org/pt/nucleos/portugal/lisboa/cascais-cpr), and the first release will be out in December!

-The objective is to create a web-application that may be customized and further developed as wished.
-Not only for Re-food but for any non-profit.
-The final product will be independent working  modules (Django Apps) that will be decouple when generic enough so they are reusable.
+The objective is to create a web-application that may be customized and expanded as wished.
+Not only for Re-food but any non-profit.
+The final product will be independent working modules (Django Apps) that will be decoupled when generic enough, so they are reusable.
 The first one will be django-volunteers!

-.. contents:: Table of Contents

 ## How to get started (easy way):
-First of all you should know [Python](https://www.python.org/) and [Django](https://www.djangoproject.com/), at least the basics.
+First of all, you should know [Python](https://www.python.org/) and [Django](https://www.djangoproject.com/), at least the basics.

 1. Download, Fork or Clone this repository.
 2. In the main directory create a file named ``db.sqlite3``.
-3. Set the environmnetal variables.
+3. Set the environmental variables.
 See the section above.
 4. Migrate Django to create your DB: ``python manage.py migrate``
 5. Run the server: ``python manage.py runserver``

-It should be working by now,but it is sending you to the login page (And you have no account!)
+It should be working by now, but it is sending you to the login page (And you have no account!)

 6. Kill the server
 7. Create a superuser: ``python manage.py createsuperuser``
 8. Run the server again: ``python manage.py runserver``
-9. LogIn with your fresh credentials and explore the App!
+9. Log in with your fresh credentials and explore the App!

 ### Notes
-- You wont be able to submit any form with a catcha.
-[Sign up for reCAPTCHA](https://www.google.com/recaptcha/intro/index.html) and change your env vars.
+- You won't be able to submit any form with a catcha.
+[Sign up for reCAPTCHA](https://www.google.com/recaptcha/intro/index.html) and change your Env vars.
-- You just need to change the env vars if you want to use this in production.
+- You just need to change the Env vars if you want to use this in production.
 - Go to the Development Section when you'r ready!

 ## Environmental Variables